aws-amplify/docs/docs/lib/graphqlapi/fragments/native_common/authz/common.md

 }
 ```

-You can register your own request interceptor to intercept the request and perform an action or inject something into your request before it it performed.
+You can register your own request interceptor to intercept the request and perform an action or inject something into your request before it is performed.

 <inline-fragment platform="ios" src="~/lib/graphqlapi/fragments/ios/advanced-workflows/50_interceptor.md"></inline-fragment>
 <inline-fragment platform="android" src="~/lib/graphqlapi/fragments/android/advanced-workflows/50_interceptor.md"></inline-fragment>